BlerinaP/StoreFrontApp/README.md

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.
+##STARTING APP

+1.First Step create manually in your local machine a postgres DATABASE.

+    -Open your terminal and connect with psql providing  username and password.
+    -Run Create Database with specific name.

+2.Create .env file and put there
+-ENV = dev (or test if you are testing)
+- POSTGRES_HOST
+- POSTGRES_DB
+- POSTGRES_USER
+- POSTGRES_PASSWORD
+- BCRYPT_PASSWORD
+- SALT_ROUNDS

+If you are testing create another Database just for testing and another env variable
+- POSTGRES_DB_TEST

+Start app with npm start.

 ## Required Technologies
 Your application must make use of the following libraries: